 Dear LA Teacher,

-Have a question about school or home?
+Have a question about family and kids?
 Ask LA Teacher at firstname.lastname@example.org and visit his website at http://www.michaelthal.com.